felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 with your future self, if you can afford the "wasted" space.
 (See [photo above](/img/ruler.jpg))

-## Track progress by folding the corners of the book you're reading
+## Track your progress by folding the corners

 This is a big part of my system.